Recalling Ozil in 2010 and the sexiest backheel assist you’ve never seen

 So believe us when we say we’re scratching our heads to understand how we’d somehow never seen an Ozil backheel assist, also for Real Madrid and also from 2010.

-To the rest of you, we just hope your minds haven’t been playing the same, cruel trick.
-But even if they haven’t and you’ve been doing what we should have been, watching this every day, here’s your latest chance to marvel at its beauty.
+To the rest of you, we just hope your minds haven’t been playing the same cruel trick.
+Even if they haven’t and you’ve been doing exactly what we should have been, watching this every day, here’s your latest chance to marvel at its beauty.

 Eyong Enoh has dropped deeper than the rest of the Ajax defenders, thus allowing Ozil the space to run into, but to his credit, he does at least spot the run and follow the German into the box.

 If a team-mate does something that sensational to set you up, you simply can’t miss.
 It’s not allowed.
-And so Benzema placed it effortlessly into the top corner before running off to celebrate in the opposite direction to Ozil in a classic example of striker selfishness.
+And so Benzema placed it effortlessly into the top corner before running off to celebrate in the opposite direction to Ozil in a classic example of a striker’s selfishness.

-Only after we’d spent the full decade having either forgotten or missed it altogether, but still, what a bloody pass.
+Only after we’d spent the full 12 years having either forgotten or missed it altogether.
+Still, what a bloody pass.

 READ NEXT: The majesty of Mesut Ozil and the tragedy of taking talent for granted

 TRY A QUIZ: Can you name Real Madrid’s XI from Karim Benzema’s debut in 2009?